Monads

 Monads provide a structured way to represent chained computations, especially ones that might fail, return nothing, or produce side effects

-Monads are used to encode optional values and fallible computations without resorting to null
+Monads are used to encode optional values and fallible computations without resorting to null or try/catch.
+The library implements two monads:

-for "this might succeed or fail"
+Option<T>for "maybe there's a value"Result<T, E>for "this might succeed or fail"

 A practical definition